zxt2201/LeetCode-OJ/README.md

 ###155.
 Min Stack	`finish`
 >	* trade-off between time and space.
 >	* use one more stack store the min-value
+>	* only update the "minStack" when a new min value come
 >	* one more space at the bottom of stack (with value `Integer.MAX_VALUE`)

 ###156.
 Binary Tree Upside Down